AlexandreLab/Kbh-bike/README.md

 # Kbh-bike-data
-Analysis of bike data for Kbh in 2014.
-On going.
+Quick analysis of bike data for Kbh in 2014.
+Please use nbviewer to see the graphs.